itpedrops/itpedrops/README.md

 </p>

 <p>
-I'm learning a lot about DevOps over the last 12 months.
+I'm learning a lot about DevOps over the last years.
 </p>